 Prior to Better Naito, people were often forced to walk in the bike lane, squeeze into narrow dirt paths, or bike in a travel lane with motor vehicles to reach Waterfront events.
 The volunteer-led effort championed by the non-profit Better Block PDX improved the Waterfront Park experience during its busiest season and was implemented again in the summer of 2016.

 After the project showed success in terms of providing increased safety, better mobility, and provided strong data for decision making, City Council unanimously voted in November 2016, to make Better Naito an official City program, directed PBOT to implement it, and provided funding to sustain the project for 5 summers.
 2017 is the first summer that Better Naito will be installed by the Portland Bureau of Transportation.

-PBOT will install removable white plastic posts to delineate one northbound motor vehicle lane on SW Naito Parkway, converting it to open space for the public to walk and bike and roll safely to Waterfront Park’s festivals and community events.
-The posts will be installed between SW Main and NW Couch.
+PBOT installed removable white plastic posts to delineate one northbound motor vehicle lane on SW Naito Parkway, converting it to open space for the public to walk and bike and roll safely to Waterfront Park’s festivals and community events.
+The posts are installed between SW Main and NW Couch.
 Better Naito will run from April 28th to September 30th in 2017.
 In October, the posts will be removed and stored for use next summer.

 Better Naito creates a new multiuse path on the west side of Waterfront Park, providing another connection for people walking and biking between the Hawthorne and Steel bridges.

 People walking can walk north or south in the facility and should follow the pedestrian markings and walk along the eastern side of Better Naito, adjacent to Waterfront Park.